Reporting Capital Gains and Losses

 There are certain situations where you may not have to file Form 8949 and/or Schedule D (Form 1040).

-If both the above statements apply, report your capital gain distributions directly on line 13 of Form 1040 and check the
+If you qualify for this exception, report your capital gain distributions directly on line 13 of Form 1040 (and check

-box on line 13.
-Also use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions to figure your
+the box on line 13).
+Also use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions to figure

-You can report your capital gain distributions on line 10 of Form 1040A, instead of on Form 1040, if both the following
+your tax.
+You can report your capital gain distributions on line 10 of Form 1040A, instead of on Form 1040, if you do not

 You must file Schedule D (Form 1040), but generally do not have to file Form 8949, if